hattori-lab/SACRA/README.md

 SACRA operates in four phases: pairwise alignment, PARs detection, PC ratio calculation and split chimeras.

 ## STEP 1.
 All vs all pairwise alignment of long-read by LAST aligner.
 First, SACRA performs all vs all alignment of input long-read multi-fasta.
 For obtaining better performance of SACRA, input long-read needs to be highly accurate by error-correction by some tools (e.g. MHAP of canu, CCS reads of PacBio, etc.).
+In the original paper, error-corrected long reads had relatively high accuracy with 96% on average.
 This process takes a time, so we recommend using multithreads.

 - The options for using this step is below.
     - `-a` : Gap existence cost of LAST aligner (default: 8).